huangwb8/GSClassifier.principle/docs/index.md

 ## About {-}

-**The Priciple of GSClassifier** is a book for users of R package **GSClassifier** who want to know the most details.
-If you're looking for the PDF edition, you can find it at [here](https://github.com/huangwb8/GSClassifier.principle/blob/master/docs/GSClassifier.principle.pdf).
+**The Priciple of GSClassifier** is a book for users of the R package **GSClassifier** who want to know the most details.
+If you're looking for the PDF edition, you can find it  [here](https://github.com/huangwb8/GSClassifier.principle/blob/master/docs/GSClassifier.principle.pdf).

 [**GSClassifier**](https://github.com/huangwb8/GSClassifier) is an R-based comprehensive classification tool for subtypes modeling and personalized calling based on pure transcriptomics.
-It could be used for precision medicine, such as cancer diagnosis.The inspiration of **GSClassifier** come from [ImmuneSubtypeClassifier](https://github.com/CRI-iAtlas/ImmuneSubtypeClassifier), an R package for classification of PanCancer immune subtypes based on the work of Gibbs et al [@RN160; @RN315].
+It could be used for precision medicine, such as cancer diagnosis.
+The inspiration for **GSClassifier** comes from [ImmuneSubtypeClassifier](https://github.com/CRI-iAtlas/ImmuneSubtypeClassifier), an R package for classification of PanCancer immune subtypes based on the work of Gibbs et al [@RN160; @RN315].

-Lots of surprising features in **GSClassifier** as follows:
+Lots of surprising features in **GSClassifier** are as follows:

 + Optimized for just `one sample`

 + Available for modeling and calling of brand-new `GEPs-based subtypes` in any diseases (cancers)

-+ No limitation of the amount of `gene signatures`(≥1) or `subtypes`(≥2)
++ No limitation of the number of `gene signatures`(≥1) or `subtypes`(≥2)

-+ `Normalization insensitive` due to the use of  the individual `gene rank matrix`
++ `Insensitive normalization` due to the use of  the individual `gene rank matrix`

 + More ensemble and repeatable modeling process